angel-sinn/react-shoppies/README.md

 - Nomination list is saved to user's local storage
 - Debounce on search functionality to improve app performance
 - Users can click on 'Start Nominating' button and it will automatically focus on search bar input field
-- Submit button is displayed once user has 5 nominations and will lead to modal popup confirming submission success
+- Submit button is displayed once user has 5 nominations
+- Modal popup confirming submission success

 ## Final Product